 B.S.
-DEGREE IN MASS COMMUNICATION ELECTRONIC MEDIA-MEDIA MANAGEMENT 56 HOURS
+DEGREE IN MASS COMMUNICATION, ELECTRONIC MEDIA-MEDIA MANAGEMENT - 56 HOURS

-An OC graduate with a Bachelor of Science degree in Mass Communication Electronic Media-Broadcast Management will:
+An OC graduate with a Bachelor of Science degree in Mass Communication, Electronic Media-Broadcast Management will:

 - 1. Have been encouraged to sustain or adopt a Christian worldview characterized by participation in a Christian community. - 2.
-Have been encouraged to successfully balance career, family, church, and community. - 3.
-Be familiar with the appropriate theories of communication. - 4.
-Have developed the appropriate writing styles and skills expected by future employers or graduate programs. - 5.
-Have an understanding of the fundamentals or research and be able to interpret research findings. - 6.
-Understand the ethics of communication. - Be able successfully to pursue a career as a media salesperson or on-air radio personality possessing the talents to advance beyond an entry-level of employment.
+Have been encouraged to balance career, family, church, and community successfully. - 3.
+Be familiar with the appropriate theories of communication. - Have developed the appropriate writing styles and skills expected by future employers or graduate programs. - 5.
+Have an understanding of the fundamentals of research and be able to interpret research findings. - 6.
+Understand the ethics of communication. - 7.
+Be able to pursue successfully a career as a media salesperson or on-air radio personality possessing the talents to advance beyond an entry-level of employment. - 8.
+Operate within legal frameworks and guidelines of media.